-Marketing is composed of 5 key elements that every business needs to have a full understanding of in order to drive sales within their organization.
+Marketing is composed of the 5ps of marketing that every business needs to have a full understanding of in order to drive sales within their organization.
 By understanding each of these elements, you can create … Please keep in mind, each element doesn’t fall into a specific order of importance.

 The first P of marketing is Product.
 A product is considered a tangible or intangible product or service that adds value to a business or individual.
 Product is one of the most important P’s of marketing because without an actual product, the remaining P’s of marketing would not exist.
 So it is very important as a business to identify what your product or services are, what makes each product or service unique, what are the advantages or disadvantages of your product(s) because that will help you with identifying the remaining P’s of Marketing.